 Program Changes

-NOTE: The inspector must use professional judgment and consult with NRC regional and/or headquarters experts in determining whether changes could impact the effectiveness of the licensee's emergency plan.
+NOTE: The inspector must use professional judgment and consult with NRC regional and/or headquarters experts (i.e. qualified in emergency preparedness via IMC 1247) in determining whether changes could impact the effectiveness of the licensee's emergency plan.
 Changes that should be considered include those that involve the licensee's organizational structure, responsibilities, authorities, staffing levels, and key emergency personnel.
-Other items that could impact the effectiveness of the emergency plan include significant plant changes or modifications ( the addition of a new process or technology, the addition of new hazardous materials, or changes in inventories of existing hazardous materials) and changes to the agreements with offsite support agencies.
-Emergency plan updates should include management approved recommendations such as those coming out of the Nuclear Chemical Process Safety Program examination elements ( Hazard Investigation and Assessment, Incident Investigation, and Audit and Inspections Programs) pertaining to emergency response.
+Other items that could impact the effectiveness of the emergency plan include significant plant changes or modifications (i.e. the addition of a new process or technology, the addition of new hazardous materials, or changes in inventories of existing hazardous materials) and changes to the agreements with offsite support agencies.
+Emergency plan updates should include management approved recommendations such as those coming out of the Nuclear Chemical Process Safety Program examination elements (i.e. Hazard Investigation and Assessment, Incident Investigation, and Audit and Inspections Programs) pertaining to emergency response.
 Guidance on the process for making emergency plan changes is provided in Regulatory Issue Summary (RIS) 2005-02.

 Through discussions with licensee personnel, facility walk-downs, and records reviews: